EliasVahlberg/saltglass-steppe/README.md

 # Package for distribution
 mkdir dist
-cp target/x86_64-pc-windows-gnu/release/tui-rpg.exe dist/
+cp target/x86_64-pc-windows-gnu/release/saltglass-steppe.exe dist/
 cp -r data dist/
-zip -r tui-rpg-windows.zip dist
+zip -r saltglass-steppe-windows.zip dist
 ```

-The tester should extract the zip and run `tui-rpg.exe` from Command Prompt (not by double-clicking).
+The tester should extract the zip and run `saltglass-steppe.exe` from Command Prompt (not by double-clicking).